fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-api.md

 * `connectionstring` is the connection string.

-* `sourcetype` is the type of data source you want the DataEngine to connect to.
+* `sourcetype` is the type of data source you want DataEngine to fetch the data from.
 It is an enum of type DataBaseClass.SourceType.
 It can take the values of `TABLE`, `VIEW`, or `QUERY`.

 * `sourcename` is the name of the data source.
 If you want the DataEngine to use a table or a view as the source, provide the name of the respective table/view.
 If you want to use the result of a query as the source, provide the query string.